snap-diff/snap_diff-capybara/README.md

 ```

 **Note:** When using a retina device screenshots dimensions might be off.
 If
-you are using selenium with Rails system specs and/or (headless) chrome you can
+you are using (headless) chrome you can prevent this by setting the
-prevent this by setting the `force-device-scale-factor` argument to `1`.
-You
+`force-device-scale-factor` argument to `1`.

-can do so for example by using the following snippet:
+For Rails system specs using selenium you can do so for example by using the
+following snippet:

 ```ruby
 driven_by :selenium, using: :chrome_headless do |options|